In-Context Algorithm Emulation in Fixed-Weight Transformers: Proofs of Main Text

 Hence we rewrite $V^{(h)}$ as

 We define $m_v$ as

 By the definition of $V^{(h)}$, we have

-\begin{claim} \begin{remark}[Intuition of the Construction of $V^{(h)}$] As previously mentioned, $\tilde{L}_i$, for $ i\in [p]$, are all the interpolation points.
+\begin{claimbox} \begin{remark}[Intuition of the Construction of $V^{(h)}$] As previously mentioned, $\tilde{L}_i$, for $ i\in [p]$, are all the interpolation points.
 In this context, $V^{(h)}$ encompasses the $(n-2)$ elements of these interpolations (i.e., $(h-1)(n-2)$ to $h(n-2)-1$).
-Meanwhile, the value on the two ends of $V^{h}$ are both set to $0_{d_o}$, because we suppress the head and let it output $0$ when the input $X$ is not close enough to the interpolations of the head. \end{remark} \end{claim}
+Meanwhile, the value on the two ends of $V^{h}$ are both set to $0_{d_o}$, because we suppress the head and let it output $0$ when the input $X$ is not close enough to the interpolations of the head. \end{remark} \end{claimbox}

 Now we are ready to calculate the output of each ${\rm Attn}_h$

 where last line is by plug in \eqref{eqn:mutihead_k} and \eqref{eqn:mutihead_q}.
 Note the $i$-th column of the attention score matrix (the $\Softmax$ nested expression) is equivalent to the following expressions